The CFA takes the following positions on internal usage and neat/undiluted applications of essential oils.

 Ingestion or internal use of essential oils for medical purposes should only be practiced by licensed medical practitioners who are trained in internal medicine and essential oil pharmacology.
 Current and emerging research is pointing to inhalation and topical (diluted) applications of essential oils as the preferred and oftentimes most effective method of use.

 We strongly encourage people to be weary of misinformation, to avoid internet fads and to seek credible information sources and qualified practitioners.

 - the topical application of undiluted essential oils

 Essential oils can be irritating and sensitizing, and some chemical constituents have the potential to cause systemic toxicity if used improperly.
 Therefore, safe use is critical.
 CFA members are required to adhere to the CFA code of ethics, which disallows the application of undiluted essential oils or ingestion of oils.

 Essential oils used as food flavouring, within various pharmaceuticals and natural health products, such as vitamins are regulated by Health Canada.
 In these circumstances the CFA suggests individuals use the guidelines provided by the regulatory body.
 Health Canada does not recommend internal uses of essential oils as a stand-alone product.

-- Beyond risk reduction, other rationales for dilution include reducing overuse and over consumption and the promotion of sustainable practices
+Beyond risk reduction, other rationales for dilution include reducing overuse, over consumption and the promotion of sustainable practices.

 As professional Aromatherapists, we do not promise to cure any ailment.
 Aromatherapy is a complementary practice which, when used properly, can help to alleviate symptoms, promote recovery and promote general feelings of well-being.